-- 3.2.1 The proposed development requires to be considered against the approved Glasgow and Clyde Valley Strategic Development Plan 2017 (GCVSDP) Onshore Wind Spatial framework (paragraphs 7.8 and 7.9).
+- 3.2.1 The proposed development requires to be considered against the approved Glasgow and Clyde Valley Strategic Development Plan 2017 (GCVSDP) Onshore Wind Spatial Framework (paragraphs 7.8 and 7.9).
 The Onshore Wind Spatial Framework is aligned to increasing energy efficiency and reducing carbon emissions.
 Diagram 6 identifies areas within the city region that are likely to be most appropriate for onshore wind farm development.
-Policy 10 Onshore Energy requires proposals to accord with local development plans. - 3.2.2 The South Lanarkshire Local Development Plan (SLLDP) was adopted on 29 June 2015 and contains the following policies against which the proposal should be assessed:- - Policy 2: Climate change - Policy 3: Green belt and rural areas - Policy 4: Development management and placemaking - Policy 15: Natural and historic environment - Policy 17: Water environment and flooding - Policy 19: Renewable energy

-- 3.2.3 The following approved Supplementary Guidance documents support the policies in the SLLDP and also require assessment:- - Supplementary Guidance 1: Sustainable Development and Climate Change - Supplementary Guidance 2: Green Belt and Rural Area - Supplementary Guidance 3: Development Management, Placemaking and Design - Supplementary Guidance 9: Natural and Historic Environment - Supplementary Guidance 10: Renewable Energy - 3.2.4 On 17 August 2020 the Directorate for Planning and Environmental Appeals issued its report of the Examination of the proposed South Lanarkshire Local Development Plan 2 (SLLDP2); a number of modifications to the proposed Plan were recommended.
-At the Planning Committee on 1 December 2020 members agreed to the approval of all of the modifications in the examination report; the publication and public deposit of the Plan, as modified; and the submission of the Plan to Scottish Ministers.
-The Council has now advised the Scottish Ministers of its intention to adopt the Plan.
-Local Development Plan 2 is, therefore, the Council's most up to date policy position and is afforded significant weight in the assessment and determination of planning applications.
-In this instance the following policies are relevant:-
+Policy 10 Onshore Energy requires proposals to accord with local development plans. - 3.2.2 On 17 August 2020, the Directorate for Planning and Environmental Appeals issued its report of the Examination of South Lanarkshire Local Development Plan 2 2021 (SLLDP2) and a number of modifications to the Plan were recommended.
+At the Planning Committee on 1 December 2020, members agreed to the approval of all of the modifications, the publication and public deposit of the Plan, as modified, and the submission of the Plan to Scottish Ministers.
+SLLDP2 was formally adopted on 9 April 2021 and now supersedes the former Local Development Plan.
+For the purposes of determining planning applications the Council will, therefore, assess proposals against the policies contained within the newly adopted SLLDP2.